Western Michigan University

 Janet Hahn, Ph.D. is a Credentialed Professional Gerontologist and a Fellow of the Academy for Gerontology in Higher Education.
 She has devoted much of her career to the quality of health and long-term care with a focus on late life and individuals with neurocognitive impairment.

-Dr. Hahn is coordinator of the Healthcare Services and Sciences Program and the Gerontology Program at Western Michigan University in Kalamazoo where she has worked since 2010.
-As coordinator and contract assistant professor she teaches and manages many undergraduate and graduate courses.
+Dr. Hahn is coordinator of the Healthcare Services and Sciences Program and the gerontology and long-term care courses at Western Michigan University in Kalamazoo, where she has worked since 2010.
+As coordinator and faculty, she teaches and manages many undergraduate and graduate courses.

-She has recently directed a three-year study focused on behavioral interventions in skilled nursing facilities in Michigan.
+While at WMU she has directed a three-year $341,843 study focused on behavioral interventions in skilled nursing facilities in Michigan.
 More recently, she directed a three-year $378,230 training development project for skilled nursing facilities in Michigan called Online Ethics Training Highlighting Improvement in Care and Compliance in Skilled Nursing Facilities (O-ETHICCS).
 Both projects were funded by the Michigan Department of Health and Human Services Nursing Facility Enrichment Program.